atreyasha/nix-config/README.md

     # nixos-install --flake /mnt/etc/nix-config#<host>
     ```

 4. Update the `root` and default user's password.
+You can also import secrets now.

 ## Maintenance :construction_worker: